2h0000/2h0000/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning on github.
+- Github is really a good place which help me study!

 <!--
 **2h0000/2h0000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.